carted/handling-variable-length-text-tf/README.md

   * `data-preparation-sentence-splitter.ipynb`: Treats each movie description as a sequence of sentences and serializes them into TFRecords.
 The corresponding modeling notebook is present at `bert/train-model-split-sentence.ipynb`.

-All the results discussed in the above-mentioned article can be found at the following links:
+All the results discussed in the above-mentioned articles can be found at the following links:

 * https://wandb.ai/carted/smart-batching-simpler-models (simpler models)
 * https://wandb.ai/carted/batching-experiments (BERT models)